Seamless gutters can be a smart option for replacing the old gutters that have become an eyesore and are leaking and failing at the seams.

 Also, keeping a shine on copper requires a semi-annual investment of time to polish it or money to hire someone to do it.

-If not cleaned and polished, copper will develop a patina that many homeowners find appealing too.
+If not cleaned and polished, copper will develop patina that many homeowners find quite appealing.

 Sectional Gutters — Old School Alternative to Seamless Gutters

-For comparison purposes below is a pricing breakdown for sectional gutters:
+Strictly for comparison purposes, below is a pricing breakdown for sectional gutters:

 |Vinyl||$7.00||$5.00||$9.50||$1,220 to $1,615|